 Sarah isn’t nearly as hard on it, finding the decor tasteful and modern.
 I recognize that those who are not looking for a transportive theme are likely to love Saratoga Springs.
 Once you get past the horse racing thing, there’s little pretense.
 It simply looks and feels like a nice, sprawling timeshare.

 Those who are used to vacation clubs elsewhere that don’t have extensive theming and backstory may like this, as after a long day of the “Disney experience” in the theme parks, they may be looking for an escape from that in their hotel.

 I really like the layout and look of the rooms.
-(Note that there have been some minor refreshes to these rooms since we last updated the photos in this post, mostly to the bedding.)
+(Note that the bedspreads have been removed since we last updated the photos in this post.)